UCLALibrary/pt-tools/README.md

 When an ENV PAIRTREE_ROOT is not set, the command is

     ptmv [PT_ROOT] [ID] [/path/to/output/]

-To specify the path from which to remove files when copying into the Pairtree, use -t as a prefix

-    ptmv -t [/path/to/] [/path/to/file.ext] [ID]

 To produce a tar/gzipped output or upack a tar/gzipped in the pairtree structure run